 Truth In Caller Act – FCC Violations Carry a $10,000 Per Number Fine.

-We have been getting a lot of questions lately on what are the rules surrounding caller ID and messaging.
+We have been getting a lot of questions lately on what the rules are surrounding caller ID and messaging.
 We’ve done a little bit of research to give our community a starting point since compliance is very important to our organization.
-Of course we can’t give legal advice and please do not take this of legal advice.
-The best resource for learning about Caller ID Rules is going to be on the fcc’s website and reading the Truth In Caller ID Act.
+Of course we can’t give legal advice and please do not take this as legal advice.
+The best resource for learning about Caller ID Rules is going to be on the FCC’s website and reading the Truth In Caller ID Act.

 Stratics Networks requires any and all telemarketing transmission messages to use a valid caller ID.

-Please take a moment and read some of the commission’s rules stated below as well as Stratus networks opinions Found in the final paragraphs of this document.
+Please take a moment and read some of the commission’s rules stated below as well as Stratics Networks opinions found in the final paragraph of this document.

 Is spoofing illegal?

 Under the Truth in Caller ID Act, FCC rules prohibits any person or entity from transmitting misleading or inaccurate caller ID information with the intent to defraud, cause harm, or wrongly obtain anything of value.
 If no harm is intended or caused, spoofing is not illegal.
 Anyone who is illegally spoofing can face penalties of up to $10,000 for each violation.
 In some cases, spoofing can be permitted by courts for people who have legitimate reasons to hide their information, such as law enforcement agencies working on cases, victims of domestic abuse or doctors who wish to discuss private medical matters.

 Is blocking a phone number the same thing as spoofing?